tinmarino/try/speech.md

 ## Descriptive

-You may "know" that the resolution of Alma is limited by the longer baseline: the diffraction pattern of the synthetic aperture.
+You may "know" that the resolution of Alma is limited by the longest baseline: the diffraction pattern of the synthetic aperture.
 Do you believe in this quantum limit in the continuous realm?
 Try to allow what is not explicitly forbidden.